TimeChainage

 • Use TimeChainage to produce project programmes from scratch or use it as a complimentary tool alongside a bar chart application

-• Add as-built data as the project progresses to clearly show whether you are improving against or falling behind your original schedule with a visibility Gantt charts simply cannot match
+• Add as-built data as the project progresses to clearly show whether you are improving against or falling behind your plan with a visibility Gantt charts simply cannot match

 Design/Feasibility Stage